 Instructions

-- In a large bowl, combine the rhubarb pieces, sugar, salt and lemon zest.
+- In a large bowl, combine 2 ½ lbs rhubarb, 16 oz granulated sugar 1 teaspoon lemon zest and ¼ teaspoon table salt.
 Toss to combine.
 Allow the fruit to macerate at room temperature for 1 hour.

 - Roll the pie dough and line the bottom of a 9" pie plate.
 Trim the crust to even out the edges.
 Use your fingers or a fork to crimp the crust.
 Refrigerate until ready to bake.
 If working more than a couple hours ahead, wrap the pan to prevent the dough from drying out.

 - Strain the rhubarb and collect the juice.
-Combine the corn starch with 1/4 cup of the juice and whisk until smooth.
+Combine 1 ¾ oz corn starch with ¼ cup of the juice and whisk until smooth.
 Bring the remaining juice to a boil in a small saucepan.
 Whisk the cornstarch slurry into the boiling juices.
-Whisking constantly, cook the juice mixture until it is at a full boil.
+Whisking constantly, cook the juice mixture until it is at a full boil and thickens to a pudding like consistency.

 - Remove the pie plate from the refrigerator and pour the filling into the pie plate.
-In the same bowl from the rhubarb, combine the flour, oats, baking soda, salt, brown sugar, granulated sugar and vanilla.
-Mix to combine the ingredients.
+In the same bowl from the rhubarb, combine ¼ teaspoon table salt, 3 oz old fashioned rolled oats, 4 oz brown sugar, 2 oz granulated sugar, ¼ teaspoon baking soda, ¼ teaspoon salt, ¼ teaspoon cinnamon and ½ teaspoon vanilla extract.
+Whisk to combine the ingredients.

-- Toss in the butter and mix with your fingers until the butter bits are no larger than a pea and the dough clumps together when squeezed.
+- Toss in 6 oz unsalted butter and mix with your fingers until the butter bits are no larger than a pea and the dough clumps together when squeezed.
 Crumble the topping evenly over the rhubarb filling.

 - Set the pie onto the parchment lined baking sheet.
 Bake the pie on the bottom rack of the oven for about 1-1 1/2 hours.
 The filling is ready when the fruit in the center is tender and you can see the juices bubbling.